nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a person

 ### Editing a lesson

+Editing some fields in the lesson saved in contHACKS.

+1. Prerequisites: The lesson must exist in contHACKS and could be access via a valid index.

+2. Test case: `editc 1 d/3`
+   Expected: The day of the first lesson shown in contHACKS will be changed to `Wednesday`

+3. Test case: `editc -1 d/3`
+   Expected: An error message will be shown in the result display, showing that the index provided is invalid.
+The words in the command box will turn red.

 ### Deleting a person

 1. Deleting a person while all persons are being shown